-They are connected back to Whiting Nuclear’s engineers and senior field people as well as our electrical expert.
+They are connected back to Whiting Nuclear’s engineers, senior field technicians, and electrical experts.
 We employ a team approach to troubleshooting; when we have a problem at one plant we use our communications network to have the entire service organization work on solving the problem.

 This is especially important in nuclear given that the equipment is used so infrequently.
 It may be 10-15 years since the last problem, but we our collective knowledge from working at Nuclear Power facilities will help to diagnose your current equipment issue.
 Having everyone working on the problem together as a team greatly increases the speed at which we can solve the problem.